 While all NZDF personnel can contribute to public affairs of the NZDF, some organisations within the NZDF have functions which have a substantial focus on interacting with the NZ public.
-Within HQ NZDF this includes Defence Public Affairs.
-Defence Recruiting Organisation and Heritage, Culture and Protocol.
+Within HQ NZDF this includes Defence Public Affairs, Defence Recruiting Organisation and Heritage, Culture and Protocol.

-- Defence Public Affairs (DPA) - DPA creates, engages, educates, advises and promotes transparency, in the interests of maintaining social licence, enhancing relationships, strengthening trust, inspiring confidence and achieving NZDF communication and engagement outcomes.
-A central purpose of DPA is to inform the NZ public of the activities and capabilities of the NZDF's organisations and people, in a transparent manner.
-DPA drives the NZDF's efforts to be transparent to the NZ public about who we are, what we do, what we are doing, how we do it and why we do it.
+Defence Public Affairs (DPA) - DPA creates, engages, educates and advises to enhance relationships, strengthen trust, inspire confidence and achieve NZDF communication and engagement outcomes.
 The role of DPA is to provide communication, media and public affairs expertise and services.
-It develops communication strategies and sponsors media and communications policy; provides media liaison services: manages external internet news content and internal intranet news content; produces NZDF, Navy, Army and Air Force magazines; generates, processes and/or disseminates official imagery and video; manages NZDF social media channels: produces NZDF graphical products and provides subject matter expertise in visual identity. - Defence Recruiting Organisation (DRO) - DRO aims to inspire, engage and recruit the number of personnel required by the NZDF with the quality and diversity needed to support the NZDF Strategy.
-Its vision is to seamlessly connect future generations of sailors, soldiers and airmen with a career that reflects their values and goals.
+It develops communication strategies and sponsors media and communications policy; provides media liaison services; manages external internet news content and internal intranet news content; produces NZDF, Navy, Army and Air Force magazines; generates,

-Heritage, Culture and Protocol (HCP) is the CDF's principal policy advisor on the NZDF's military and tikanga ceremonial protocols, its heritage and medallic recognition; planning and delivery lead for the organisation of New Zealand's overseas military commemorations and the NZDF support to state and national occasions: and organisational lead for CDF-hosted senior military visits and specified activities.
+- processes and/or disseminates official imagery and video; manages NZDF social media channels; produces NZDF graphical products and provides subject matter expertise in visual identity. - Defence Recruiting Organisation (DRO) DRO aims to inspire, engage and recruit the number of personnel required by NZDF with the quality and diversity needed to support Strategy25.
+Its vision is to seamlessly connect future generations of sailors, soldiers and airmen with a career that reflects their values and goals. - Heritage, Culture and Protocol (HCP) is the CDF's principal policy advisor on NZDF's military and tikanga ceremonial protocols, its heritage and medallic recognition; planning and delivery lead for the organisation of New Zealand's overseas military commemorations and NZDF support to state and national occasions: and organisational lead for CDF-hosted senior military visits and specified activities.